Cow's Skull: Red, White, and Blue

 Cow's Skull: Red, White, and Blue is a painting by American artist Georgia O'Keeffe.
-The painting depicts a cow skull centered in front of what appears to be a cloth background.
-In the center of the background is a vertical black stripe.
-On either side of that are two vertical stripes of white laced with blue.
-At the outside of the painting are two vertical red stripes.
+It depicts a cow skull centered in front of what appears to be a cloth background.
+In the center of the background is a vertical black stripe, surrounded by two vertical stripes of white laced with blue.
+Outside are two vertical red stripes.

-History

-O'Keeffe created the painting in 1931.
-It is done in oil on canvas and measures 39 7/8 x 35 7/8 inches.
-(101.3 x 91.1 cm).
+O'Keeffe created the 39 7/8 x 35 7/8-inch (101.3 x 91.1 cm) oil painting on canvas in 1931.
+Around that time, American artists sought themes for the "Great American Novel" or "Great American Story".
 It is part of the Alfred Stieglitz Collection (1952) of the Metropolitan Museum of Art.

-Around the time of the painting's creation, American artists sought out themes for the "Great American Novel" or "Great American Story".